JRaulPC/JRaulPC/README.md

 ---

 ### 👨🏻‍💻 About Me :

-I'm a full stack web developer, specialized on React / Redux + NodeJs / MongoDb Always learning and eager to find new ways to solve problems.
+Hi!
+I'm a full stack web developer, specialized on React / NextJS / Redux / Node.js / MongoDB Always learning and eager to find new ways to solve problems.

 </div>